-The department has an unrivalled track record in commercialising the innovative work of research staff, which has raised millions of pounds for the University.
+The department has an outstanding track record in commercialising the innovative work of research staff, which has raised millions of pounds for the University.

 Long term, more than half our graduates remain in posts related to Chemistry in some way.
 The Royal Society of Chemistry provides further information about careers using chemistry at www.rsc.org.

 A typical weekly timetable (years 1–3)

 There are three terms in the Oxford academic year, each eight weeks long.
 Students usually arrive a week early in the first term of their first year for welcome and induction activities.

 - About 10 lectures, at 9 and 10am